delize/delize.github.io/blog/_posts/2020-08-08-transitioning-to-okta-from-active-directory-new-directory-service-infrastructure.markdown

 >
 > In order to accommodate both sides, two additional custom fields can be setup in BambooHR:
 >
-> Preferred First Name
+> * Preferred First Name
-> Preferred Last Name
+> * Preferred Last Name
 >
 > These will distinguish between what is legally required to be captured by the HR system (using the default fields of BambooHR) and the requested version to accommodate the requester’s commonly used short name (using the additional custom fields setup in BambooHR).
 To be fully clear and explicit, the above employee would be entered as follows inn BambooHR:
 >
-> First Name: Alexandre Juarez
+> * First Name: Alexandre Juarez
-> Middle Name:
+> * Middle Name:
-> Last Name: Juan-Castillo Alfonso
+> * Last Name: Juan-Castillo Alfonso
-> Preferred Name:
+> * Preferred Name:
 >
-> Preferred First Name: Alex
+> * Preferred First Name: Alex
-> Preferred Last Name: Castillo
+> * Preferred Last Name: Castillo
 >
 > Notice that the original “Preferred Name” field is redundant.
 As it is a BambooHR default field, it cannot be changed/removed, however, it can be hidden and not used generally.
 The new custom “Preferred First/Last Name” fields, however, can be either hidden or visible to the general employee.
 It is suggested that they are set to be visible and editable, subject to verification and approval of the people operations team.
 >
 > ### Name Sync with Okta and Services Provisioned by Okta
 > Okta will pull the names from BambooHR in the logical manner described below.
 Note that the name in Okta and the majority of services and apps in Okta will be reflected depending which of these fields will be set in BambooHR.
 >
-> If “Preferred First” and “Preferred Last” name fields are both specified, they will be treated as official first and last names on Okta and all its services.
+> * If “Preferred First” and “Preferred Last” name fields are both specified, they will be treated as official first and last names on Okta and all its services.
 For the above example, the employee will see Alex Castillo as their name outside of BambooHR.
-If “Preferred First” name field is empty and “Preferred Last” name field is specified, okta will pull BambooHR’s “First Name” field as the first name and “Preferred Last” name field as the last name.
+> * If “Preferred First” name field is empty and “Preferred Last” name field is specified, Okta will pull BambooHR’s “First Name” field as the first name and “Preferred Last” name field as the last name.
 In the above example, the employee will see Alexandre Juarez Castillo as their name outside of BambooHR.
-If “Preferred First” name field is specified and “Preferred Last” name field is empty, okta will pull “Preferred First” name field as the first name and BambooHR’s “Last Name” field as the last name.
+> * If “Preferred First” name field is specified and “Preferred Last” name field is empty, Okta will pull “Preferred First” name field as the first name and BambooHR’s “Last Name” field as the last name.
 In the above example, the employee will see Alex Juan-Castillo Alfonso as their name outside of BambooHR.
-If “Preferred First” and “Preferred Last” name fields are both unspecified, okta will pull BambooHR’s “First Name” and “Last Name” fields as first and last names, respectively.
+> * If “Preferred First” and “Preferred Last” name fields are both unspecified, Okta will pull BambooHR’s “First Name” and “Last Name” fields as first and last names, respectively.
 For the above example, the employee will see Alexandre Juarez Juan-Castillo Alfonso as their name everywhere.
 >
 > ### The Case of the “displayName” Attribute
 > Both BambooHR and Okta have a user attribute called displayName.
 The two do not necessarily have to be the same.
-In case of okta, certain apps and services are provisioned with this attribute for the names as opposed to the separate first and last names.
-The IT team will create logic on the okta side so that Okta’s displayName attribute matches exactly in the manner described in the above section.
+In case of Okta, certain apps and services are provisioned with this attribute for the names as opposed to the separate first and last names.
+The IT team will create logic on the Okta side so that Okta’s displayName attribute matches exactly in the manner described in the above section.
 In case of BambooHR, the exact functionality of this attribute is described in detail on BambooHR admin help documentation called Display Name.
 IT recommends that this value is set to {First Name} {Last Name} pair on BambooHR to align with legal name requirements of the HR system.
 >
 >